Elisha Gordon

 Patrick is an entrepreneur who has founded multiple companies.
 He loves learning new things and has recently developed a passion for houseplants, native gardens, and bird feeding.
 He serves on the board of directors for multiple nonprofits and loves spending time with his kiddos.

 Have an idea?
 You don’t need permission.
 Find two or three neighbors who care about the same thing, give it a name, and tell us.
-We’ll back it (potentially with a small budget), list it in the newsletter, and help you find more hands.
+We’ll back it (sometimes with a small budget), list it in the newsletter, and help you find more hands.